 Once you have a few potential names, check the Vermont secretary of state website to confirm they are available to register.
+Here’s how to do a Vermont business entity search.
 You should also confirm that the name you want to register conforms to Vermont regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Vermont LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, (or any similar names) without approval from certain state authorities.

 Additionally, your business name must be distinguishable from all other business names in the state.